sbegaudeau/eef/_specifications/roadmap.md

 - evaluate the performances and capabilities of SWT **2d**
   - ability to create and destroy widgets (hide them?)
   - scaling (how many widgets? are pages not displayed refreshed?)
+  - this may

 ###### EMF Edit

 Specification with the Sirius team **2d**

+- identify the parts of EMF.Edit that make sense to expose more directly from the VSM (e.g. when configuring a _labelExpression_, it should be easy to say "use the label provider I've already customized for my metamodel")
+- prioritize which of these mechanisms will be needed earlier than others to be exploited by EEF
+- launch the corresponding work on the Sirius team

 ###### Release engineering and project management

 - technical documentation **2d**
 - unit tests, continuous integration and integration with Gerrit **2d**
 - contribute to the EEF update site for Eclipse Sirius

 ##### M5 29/01/16 availability 7 weeks or 50 days (planning 46 days)